T3mon/Obsidian-coding-notes/Artem Coding notes/Interview help/Popular questions/Explain idempotency.md

 This is not idempotent because:
 - Each call creates a new book with a new ID.
 - Repeated calls with the same data will create multiple books.

-To make POST idempotent, you'd need to implement additional logic, like checking for existing resources based on some unique attribute before creating a new one.
-However, this is not typical for POST operations in RESTful APIs.